 The Seckford Education Trust is a not-for-profit charity.
 We are required to have members as stated in the Companies Act 2006.
-The current members of the Trust are the Seckford Foundation, Mr J S Fletcher, Mr R Finbow and Mr J Wellesley Wesley (Chair of the Trust).
-The members agree the Trust’s Articles of Association, which include the Trust’s charitable objects and describes how the Trust will be governed.
+The current members of the Trust are Mr Philip Norton, Mr Peter Rout (Chair of the Trust Board) and Ms Sandra Dinneen.
+The members have due regard of the Trust’s Articles of Assocation, which include the Trust’s charitable objects and describes how the Trust will be governed.

 The main documents that set out how we operate are our Articles of Association, which set our internal structure, and the Master Funding Agreement, which is the legal contract with the Secretary of State under which we run our schools.
 In addition, there are separate supplemental funding agreements for each individual school.

 We are also governed by the Department for Education’s Academies Financial Handbook and various pieces of legislation relating to both schools and charities.

 Our board of trustees has a wide range of experience in the voluntary, public and private sectors in fields including education, commerce, leadership, and governance.